pic16f877ccs/num_convert/README.md

 - The FromAs generic trait for conversion from integers with possible overflow.
 - The IntoAs generic trait for conversion into integers with possible overflow.
 - The TryFromDigits trait for converting from digits as a number, with possible value types.
+- The TryFromIntStr trait for converting from str or integer to type integer.
+- The FromTuple trait for convert a tuple of different types to an array of integers.
+- The TryFromTuple trait for convert a tuple of different types to an array of integers, possible conversion error.

 #### Other traits for integers.